 Please contact your local U.S. Embassy or Fulbright Commission for information about how to apply, including specific application deadlines, as this varies by country or territory.

-Fulbright Teaching Excellence and Achievement fellows are selected through an open competition.
+Fulbright Teaching Excellence and Achievement participants are selected through an open competition.
 Applications are reviewed by U.S. Embassies and/or Fulbright Commissions in participating countries and nominated according to a number of evaluation criteria.
 Preference for applicants who have not participated in another Fulbright program and have not had significant previous professional experience abroad in the last five years (study, teaching, research, or employment).
 The Fulbright Foreign Scholarship Board approves all final nominations.

 In an effort to reflect the diversity of the United States and global society, the Bureau of Educational and Cultural Affairs programs, funding, and other activities encourage the involvement of U.S. and international participants from traditionally underrepresented groups, including women, racial and ethnic minorities, and people with disabilities.
 Opportunities are open to people regardless of their race, color, national origin, sex, age, religion, geographic location, socioeconomic status, disability, sexual orientation, or gender identity.
 The Bureau is committed to fairness, equity, and inclusion.